 In addition, we, real estate developers and marketing agencies entered into tri-party cooperation arrangements for certain Fang membership services.
 When customers use our Fang membership services to purchase specified properties in selected advertisements published by the marketing agents, a portion of the proceeds from the Fang membership services is remitted to the marketing agents.
 We recognized revenues from this type of Fang membership services on a net basis, representing the portion of proceeds received from customers that is ultimately retained by us as we are an agent in the arrangement.
 Commencing in 2014, we entered into cooperation arrangements directly with real estate developers for Fang membership services.
 We either engage third-party real estate agents or places advertisements with marketing agents to promote the real estate projects.
 We recognized revenues from this type of Fang membership services on a gross basis, representing the proceeds received from the real estate developers, as we are the primary obligor in the arrangement.
-Payments to third-party real estate agents are recorded as selling expenses.
-The portion to be remitted to third-party real estate agents is recorded as amounts payable to sales and marketing agents in "accrued expenses and other liabilities" on the consolidated balance sheets.
+Payments to third-party real estate agents are recorded as cost of sales, while payments to marketing agents are recorded as selling expenses.
+The portion to be remitted to third-party real estate agents and marketing agents is recorded as amounts payable to sales and marketing agents in "accrued expenses and other liabilities" on the consolidated balance sheets.